-We'll waive any premium due while a monthly benefit is payable, even if the amount payable is reduced to nil because offsets apply.
-We'll also refund premium paid for the waiting period if we pay a monthly benefit.
+We'll waive any premium due while a monthly benefit is payable, even if the amount payable is reduced to nil because of other payments, monthly income, and ongoing income.
+We'll also refund premium paid for the waiting period if a monthly benefit is payable.